 Tracey: Every truck that leaves in the morning carries water and ice for the guys.
 Before we went with Easy Ice, I didn’t have an automatic ice maker and the guys would buy bagged ice every morning for their crews.
 But the costs of bagged ice add up quickly.

-I have an average of 8 crew trucks leaving everyday, and they need to stop & buy a couple of bags of ice every morning.
+I have an average of eight crew trucks leaving every day, and they need to stop & buy a couple of bags of ice every morning.
 And they need to buy more in the afternoon if it’s a hot day.
 On average, I was spending about $32 a day on bagged ice — that’s over $600 a month!

 Plus, buying bagged ice was a time-waster.
 I was paying for my employees’ time while they stopped at convenience stores.

 Easy Ice has been a great decision for us.
 Sure we’re paying for the water and electricity to run the machine, but we’re still saving a lot of money.
 Easy Ice is convenient, cost-saving, and a time saver.
 I’d recommend Easy Ice to any roofing or electrical contractor company.

 Ice Maker Machine subscriptions make a lot of sense.
 They’re a no-brainer!

 The Iceologist: What made you decide on Easy Ice?

 Tracey: We were thinking about buying an industrial ice cube maker, then we learned about Easy Ice.
-The price and convenience is what sold us.
+The price and convenience are what sold us.
 The service has been seamless.